sciustechnologia/SQL/homework1.md

 ```

 ### Xplanation

-The ORDER BY clause in SQL is used to sort the result set of a query.
-When you need to sort by more than one column, you list the columns in the order you want the sorting to be applied.
+* `ORDER BY` clause sorts the result set of a query.
+  * to sort by more than one column, you list the columns in the order you want the sorting to be applied.

+* **ORDER BY job_id ASC**:
-ORDER BY job_id ASC: The database first sorts all rows based on the values in the job_id column in ascending order (A-Z, 0-9).
-ASC is the default behavior, so you can omit it, but it's good practice to include it for clarity.
+  * The database first sorts all rows based on the values in the job_id column in ascending order (A-Z, 0-9) and `ASC` is the default behavior, so you can omit it - including for clarity.

+* **salary DESC**:
-, salary DESC: After the initial sort by job_id, the database then sorts any rows that have the same job_id based on the salary column in descending order (highest to lowest).
+  * After the initial sort by job_id, the database then sorts any rows that have the same job_id based on the salary column in descending order (highest to lowest).
 This is the secondary sort key.

-This ensures that all employees with the same job are grouped together, and within each job group, they are sorted from the highest-paid to the lowest-paid.
+All employees with the same job are grouped together, and within each job group, they are sorted from the highest-paid to the lowest-paid.

+***

 ### Problem 3: ISSUE
 Display employees (last_name, salary, job_id, hire_date) that were hired after December 31, 1999.
 Order the resulting data set by hire_date in ascending order.